-It's perfectly normal to be a bit worried if you notice any small growths on your penis.
-It's possible that you might have pearly penile papules, or if you've ever had sexual contact, you could have genital warts.
+It’s perfectly normal to be a bit worried if you notice any small growths on your penis.
+It’s possible that you might have pearly penile papules, also called pink pearly papules, hirsutoid papillomas, Tyson glands or papilloma in the corona glands.
+PPP is often confused with a sexually transmitted infection called “genital warts” and another skin condition called “molluscum contagiosum.”
 Read on to learn more about PPP.

 What are pearly penile papules and what do they look like?

 Pearly penile papules (PPP) are small, benign (non-cancerous) growths.
 PPP can be pink, white, yellow, or (rarely) translucent in color.
 They’re normally very small, ranging from 1-2mm wide by 1-4mm long.
 The shape, color, and size can vary between people, but all the papules that one person has will look the same.
 The papules are usually found in a single or double row on or around the head of the penis.

 Why do some guys have PPP?

 Experts aren’t completely sure why some guys have PPP.
 Since PPP aren’t harmful in any way, they are also considered a normal skin variation.
 Additionally, guys can have PPP regardless of their race, geographic location, or sexual preference.
 Several reports say that uncircumcised guys may be more likely to have them than those who are circumcised.

 No. PPP are not contagious.
 You can’t get them through contact with a person who has them, and there is no way you can “infect” someone with them through sexual contact.